 I felt a chill run down my spine.
-The woman in black from the photo flashed in my mind. he, Jeremiah Flint, and not his mother playing the box.
-Or why they were not near the home.
-The music was working.
+The woman in black from the photo flashed in my mind.

-"Flint bought up a hundred music boxes but none drew the creature.
+"Flint bought out a hundred music boxes but none drew the creature.
 He had to have the one that Mrs. Leed played.
 So he watched the home and waited for the Leeds and the children to all be away," Alex went on.
-"When, finally they all were far enough from the home he snuck in and stole the music box."
+"When, finally they all were far enough from the home he spuck in and stole the music box."